Nador International Airport: Overview

-In the year 2009, the airport handled over 307,000 passengers.
+In 2009, the airport handled over 307,000 passengers.

 Facilities

 Nador International Airport has a single terminal, divided into arrivals and departures, both on the ground floor.
 Check-in terminals are located at one side of the main terminal hall, while the other side is for baggage retrieval for arriving customers.

 The airport has one runway, approximately 3,000 metres long and 45 metres wide.
 It can handle commercial aircraft up to a Boeing 747.
 Total aircraft parking space is 54,000 m2, enough for two Boeing 747s or four Boeing 737s.
 The airport has an ILS Class 1 certification and offers the following radionavigational aids: VOR – DME – NDB.
-PAPI lighting available when landing on runway 28.
+PAPI lighting is available when landing on Runway 28.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Nador Airport: